daniel-jacks/Socki-Talki-v2/README.md

     - *createRoom <roomname> [-j]: Create a new room with an optional auto-join flag (-j).
     - *changeRoom <roomname>: Change the current room.
     - exit: Exit the application.

+## Repository Layout

+There are two portions to this codebase, and they work together to provide users quick and reliable messaging functionality from the CLI!
+1. The 'clientside' folder, responsible for:
+- constructing the message payload based off user input and sending along to the server
+- receiving messages and relaying information to users via CLI GUI

+2. The 'serverside' folder, resopnsible for:
+- handling user requests depending on requested endpoint
+- updating users' usernames and rooms according to user requests (these values are stored in DynamoDB, however our Lambda functions access and update these tables according to user reqeusts)

 ## Contributing